Difference Between Heart Rate and Pulse Rate

 What is Heart Rate?

-When a patient comes in with pale skin or with any bluish hue to their body, then the first thing measured by a physician is their heart rate.
+When a patient comes in with pale skin or any bluish hue to their body, the first thing a physician measure is their heart rate.

-This energy is supplied by the oxygen present in blood that is oxygenated in the lungs and turn pumped by the heart via the systemic circulatory system.
+This energy is supplied by the oxygen in the blood that is oxygenated in the lungs and then pumped by the heart via the systemic circulatory system.
 The contraction of the cardiac muscles taken within 100 seconds can also be used as a definition for heart rate.

 The regular heart rate of a normal adult at rest or in no exertion mode is between 60 and 100.
 This means that the person’s cardiac muscles beat and therefore pump blood into the aorta 60-100 times per minute.